Put away your laundry or the ghosts will steal your socks.

 Storm clouds above the horizon as the flocks of starlings returned from their winters away suggest that as the nights draw in, you should be mindful of where you leave your freshly cleaned clothes.
 Clothes left out too long under these conditions may attract unwanted pests, particularly socks and warm cardigans, which wandering spirits are known to be fond of.

-Due to the orientation of the birds in the birdbath the morning I write this, it is likely a good idea to avoid large purchases this month.
+Due to the orientation of the birds in the birdbath the morning I wrote this, it is likely a good idea to avoid large purchases this month.

 Wednesday next week will have several heavy, sudden showers.
 Take an umbrella if you intend to go out for a walk.

-If your name is Louis, Louise, Lois, Lewis, Lousia, Laurel or Andrew, you will want to avoid business dealings towards the end of the week if they involve personal investment.
+If your name is Louis, Louise, Lois, Lewis, Louisa, Laurel or Andrew, you will want to avoid business dealings towards the end of the week if they involve personal investment.
 It’s not worth your life, it’s really not.
 You have so much to live for.
 I swear to you it’s more important than that.
 New bikes won’t make them love you.
 The way you get them back is to spend more time listening.
-I swear to you it’s not the way, just do it.
 Please.
 Phone them.
 Don’t do this.
+I swear to you it’s not the way.

 I’ve been looking for some kind of info about them, a phone number, email address, anything like that, but I don’t think Madame Marie formally employs anyone so there’s no payroll and no contracts or anything for me to reference.
 I could ask Kitty when I reply to her, I suppose.
 But I don’t even know if I should reply to her, to be honest.
 The email wasn’t really meant for me, you know?

 As much as I’m enjoying being your temporary host, faithful listeners, I do wonder at how much longer I’m going to have to keep doing this for.
 I mean.
-I can sort of pull tarot cards properly now but I’m hardly a skilled card reader and, well, I don’t have any connate ability.
-I never get a sense of what’s to come, I don’t ever feel supernatural presences.
-To be honest I struggle to know whether or not my crumpets have toasted enough most of the time.
-And as much reading as I’ve done, or, well, tried to do, I’m hardly an expert on the little spells and things Madame Marie and Janet use for good luck and such like, and I just —
+I can sort of pull tarot cards properly now but I’m hardly a skilled card reader and, well.
+I don’t have any connate ability.
+I never get a sense of what’s to come, I don’t ever feel… a supernatural presence.

 Oh.
 Faithful listeners, another email from Kitty, she says, she says —